 On December 12, 2019, U.S. Secretary of Agriculture, Sonny Perdue, announced the availability of a second round of funding under the ReConnect Program.
 USDA will make up to $200 million for grants, up to $200 million for 50/50 grant/loan combinations, and up to $200 million for low-interest loans.
-Applications for this new round of funding will be accepted beginning January 31, 2020.
-All applications will be due no later than April 15, 2020.
+Applications for the second round of funding were accepted between January 31, 2020 and April 15, 2020.
 To learn more, please visit the new Funding Opportunity Announcement (FOA) (PDF, 336 KB).

 The ReConnect Program offers unique federal financing and funding options in the form of loans, grants, and loan/grant combinations to facilitate broadband deployment in areas of rural America that don’t currently have sufficient access to broadband, defined by the law as 10 Mbps (megabits per second) downstream and 1 Mbps upstream.

 This program will generate private sector investment to deploy broadband infrastructure to provide high-speed internet e-Connectivity to as many rural premises as possible, including homes, community facilities for healthcare and public safety, schools, libraries, farms, ranches, factories, and other production sites.

 Who May Apply

 The entities considered eligible to apply for assistance under the ReConnect Program included: